 All entries must be accompanied by an entry form signed by the child's parent or guardian.
 Please make sure you print clearly as we use the information on the entry forms to create certificates of achievement, to mail back stories, and to communicate with parents via email.
-You can access the entry form and rules here as a PDF file, or you can contact the NHPBS via email or by calling 1-603-868-4455 to request an entry form.
+You can access the entry form and rules here as a PDF file, or you can contact the NHPBS via email to request an entry form.

 Eligibility & Entry Guidelines